based on Reviews

 • Interferons (antiviral and antiproliferative glycoproteins of leukocytes)

-• interleukins (stimulate growth and differentiation of lymphocytes)
+• Interleukins (stimulate the growth and differentiation of lymphocytes)

 • Lysozyme (dissolves bacterial walls)

-• Thymus factors (stimulate maturation of T lymphocytes and proliferation of lymph tissue)
+• Thymus factors (stimulate maturation of T lymphocytes and proliferation of lymphatic tissue)

 • Amino acids (and derivatives) have an antioxidant effect

-• Amino acids stabilize the nonspecific mucosa block
+• Amino acids stabilize the non-specific mucosal block

 • Amino acids stimulate the specific humoral immune response